nazarsosyak/adav-group/example.md

 Before analysis, it is important to be clear on how the algorithm functions:

 Three key dimensions must be introduced first.
 These dimensions are jointly used to evaluate the state and systemic relevance of each market entity.

-**1. Network centrality**
-We measure how embedded each asset is within the market network.
+1. **Network centrality:** We measure how embedded each asset is within the market network.
 Centrality reflects how strongly a node is connected to others through correlation, mutual information, and causal exposure.

-**2. Temporal leadership**
-Timing matters.
+2. **Temporal leadership:** Timing matters.
 Assets that exhibit abnormal stress **early** in the outbreak window carry more explanatory power than late movers.
 Early infection combined with strong connectivity raises suspicion regarding a possible triggering role (i.e. **patient zero**).

-**3. Reproduction number (R₀)**
-Inspired by epidemiological concepts, this metric quantifies the effective contagion pressure exerted by a **distressed node** on the rest of the network.
+3. **Reproduction number (R₀):** Inspired by epidemiological concepts, this metric quantifies the effective contagion pressure exerted by a **distressed node** on the rest of the network.
 Higher values indicate nodes with a greater capacity to transmit and amplify market stress through interconnected pathways.

+Together, these three dimensions define the
+**Pandemic Potential Index** (**PPI**), a composite score that captures an entity’s ability to **initiate**, **amplify** or **propagate** financial stress within the market.
 This helps us find **super-spreaders** in the network.

-Together, these three dimensions define the
-**Pandemic Potential Index** (**PPI**), a composite score that captures an entity’s ability to **initiate**, **amplify**, or **propagate** financial stress within the market.

 ### Infection state classification